Wesleyan-Media-Project/automatic-speech-recognition/README.md

 For the files `01_asr.py` and `02_asr.py`, here are the breakdown steps of how we run it in our server:

-Step 1: Run the the following bash code to copy wav files to Google storage.
+1. Run the the following bash code to copy wav files to Google storage.
 The placeholder `LOCAL_PATH_TO_WAV_FILES` should be replaced with your local path to the wav folder, whereas `storage_bucket_path` should be replaced with the path and/or name of your Storage Bucket.

 ```bash
 gsutil -m cp -r LOCAL_PATH_TO_WAV_FILES gs://storage_bucket_path
 ```

-Step 2: Look through the scripts and insert your own credentials/filepaths wherever it is specified.
+2. Look through the scripts and insert your own credentials/filepaths wherever it is specified.
 Comments should clearly indicate where this is necessary.

-Step 3: Run the scripts in order:
+3. Run the scripts in order:

 ```bash
 python3 01_asr.py
 python3 02_asr.py
 ```

-Step 4 (optional): After running both scripts, run the the following bash code to copy csv file from Google storage to your local.
+4. (Optional) After running both scripts, run the the following bash code to copy csv file from Google storage to your local.
 Note that the fields are not in order, which is why we manually make a query in order to retrieve the results in `02_asr.py`.

 ```bash
 gsutil cp gs://asr_demo/results/*.csv ./Results/
 ```

-## Results Storage
+## 3. Results Storage

 When you run `01_asr.py` and `02_asr.py`, the resulting data is saved in a `Results` folder.
 The data will be in `csv` format, entitled `asr_results.csv`.